fsschneider/DeepOBS/README.md

 We tested the package with Python 3.6 and TensorFlow version 1.12.
 Other versions of Python and TensorFlow (>= 1.4.0) might work, and we plan to expand compatibility in the future.

+If you want to create a local and modifiable version of DeepOBS, you can do this directly from this repo via

+	pip install -e git+https://github.com/fsschneider/DeepOBS.git#egg=DeepOBS

+for the latest stable version, or

+	pip install -e git+https://github.com/fsschneider/DeepOBS.git@v1.2.0-beta0#egg=DeepOBS

+to get the preview of DeepOBS 1.2.0.

 Further tutorials and a suggested protocol for benchmarking deep learning optimizers can be found on https://deepobs.readthedocs.io/